Skip to content Skip to footer navigation

 They also know the importance of having a mixer that's easy to use, so they assess the controls, using the locking mechanism and inserting and removing the mixing tools, and check whether you can lift and lower the head and remove and replace the mixing bowl with ease.

-If your mind is set on KitchenAid, we've tested five models and found that they all perform well and are very similar in terms of features and functionality.
-They all have 10 speeds and come with a five-year warranty (not including the accessories).
+The KitchenAid models we've tested are very similar in terms of features and functionality.
+All have 10 speeds (except for the Bowl-Lift that has 11 speeds) and come with a five-year warranty (not including the accessories).

 KitchenAid Classic Stand Mixer 5KSM45